nightscout/Trio/fastlane/testflight.md

 ## Create Building Certficates

-1. Go back to the "Actions" tab of your Open-iAPS repository in github.
+1. Go back to the "Actions" tab of your Trio repository in github.
 1. Select "3.
 Create Certificates".
 1. Click "Run Workflow", and tap the green button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.

-## Build Open-iAPS!
+## Build Trio!

-1. Click on the "Actions" tab of your Open-iAPS repository.
+1. Click on the "Actions" tab of your Trio repository.
 1. On the left side, select "4.
-Build Open-iAPS".
+Build Trio".
 1. Click "Run Workflow", select your branch, and tap the green button.
 1. You have some time now.
 Go enjoy a coffee.
 The build should take about 15 minutes.
 1. Your app should eventually appear on [App Store Connect](https://appstoreconnect.apple.com/apps).
-1. For each phone/person you would like to support Open-iAPS on:
+1. For each phone/person you would like to support Trio on:
     * Add them in [Users and Access](https://appstoreconnect.apple.com/access/users) on App Store Connect.
     * Add them to your TestFlight Internal Testing group.